aridjayarecipes/cutesrecipes.web.app/content/post/2150-steps-to-prepare-perfect-pumpkin-pie.md

 1. Make ready 1/2 cup condensed milk

 It consists of a pumpkin-based custard baked in a single pie shell.
 This pie is traditionally served with whipped cream.
 The pumpkin pie is an essential dessert for the fall and winter holidays.
-You don't have to be into baking to make many of these delicious homemade pumpkin pies.
+You don&#39;t have to be into baking to make many of these delicious homemade pumpkin pies.

 <!--inarticleads2-->